Wawrzyszew: Characteristics

 The apartment buildings at 32 Szekspira Street in Wawrzyszew, in 2023.

 Wawrzyszew is a residential neighbourhood consisting of the multifamily residential apartment buildings.
-In the central portion of the neighbourhood is located an urban park centred on the Brustman Ponds, two artificial ponds connected by a cannal.
+In the central portion of the neighbourhood is located an urban park centred on the Brustman Ponds, two artificial ponds connected by a canal.

 In Wawrzyszew are located two stations of the M1 line of the Warsaw Metro rapid transit underground system.
 They are Wawrzyszew, located at the intersection of Kasprowicza Street, Lindego Street, and Wolumen Street, and Młociny located at the intersection of Kasprowicza Street, Nocznickiego Street, and Zgrupowania AK "Kampinos" Street.

 There are two Catholic churches, the Church of St. Mary Magdalene, and the Church of Mary the Mother of Entrustment.
 Both are located next to each other, at 64 Wólczyńska Street.
 Next to them, between Wólczyńska Street, Gotycka Street, and Kwitnąca Street, is located the Wawrzyszew Cemetery.

 At 1 Goldoniego Street, is located the Bielany Cultural Center.
 At 53 Wolumen Street is located the Wolumen Marketplace.